bloominstituteoftechnology/Android_RecyclerView_List/README.md

 #### Test Your App
 Make sure the images you add are added to the ui and that you can select them to go into the details view

-### Part 2 - Another App
+#### Challenge
 Chose another app which we have built or one you build on your own and implement a `RecyclerView` in it.

-#### Challenge
-In your testing, find bugs and small feature improvements that can improve the polish of your app.